Dbcurtis/cmdfilebuilder/README.rst

+..
-This is the README file for the XML file compiler project.
+        This is the README file for the bla bla bla.

 ===========
 Overview